danforthcenter/plantcv/docs/y_axis_pseudolandmarks.md

 - **Parameters:**
     - obj - A contour of the plant object (this should be output from the object_composition.py fxn)
     - mask - This is a binary image.
-The object should be white and the background should be black
+The object should be white and the background should be black.
-    - img - A copy of the original image generated using np.copy if debug is true it will be drawn on
+    - img - A copy of the original image (RGB or grayscale) generated using np.copy
 - **Context:**
     - Used to identify a set of sixty equidistant landmarks on the vertical axis.
 Once scaled these can be used for shape analysis.